 The good news is that people with mental illnesses do get better and get back to normal life when they get the right support and care.

 Some may be held back by false notions about the therapy process, says Tina Tessina, Ph.D., a licensed therapist.
 “People come into my office looking so scared,” she says.
 She says people are afraid of their own feelings, and of what might happen if they admit them.
 They think, “If I ever start crying, I’ll never stop.
 If I let myself express my anger, I’ll do real damage.”

 Patricia A. Farrell, Ph.D., a licensed psychologist and author, says people also might have fears about the sessions themselves.
-Therapy in an EAP, for example, isn’t a deep probe into childhood traumas and inner thoughts.
-It’s more like a short series of problem-solving sessions, focused on certain behaviors or thought patterns and learning techniques to change them.
+Therapy may not be a deep probe into childhood traumas and inner thoughts.
+It’s more like a short series of problem-solving sessions.
+They’re focused on certain behaviors or thought patterns and learning techniques to change them.
 “A lot of therapy is two people working together for the best outcome for that person,” she says.
-“It’s more like learning how to do things a little better … You go out and you try something and you come back to talk about it.”
+“It’s more like learning how to do things a little better … You go out and you try something, and you come back to talk about it.”